rewanthtammana/container-and-kubernetes-security-workshop/README.md

 ### hostNetwork

 The container will be using the network interface same as host machine.
 No special IP allocation or something.
-Since, you have access to the main network interface, you can dump/intercept traffic ;)
+Since, you have access to the main network interface, you can dump/intercept traffic that's going through the host machine ;)

-### Trivy docker images
+### Trivy - Scan docker images

 https://github.com/aquasecurity/trivy